Skip to Content

-Giving communities we serve a healthier tomorrow
+Committed to giving our communities a healthier tomorrow

 Take action by safely disposing of unused and expired medication

-Accepted Items:
+Accepted items*

 • Tablets or capsules in any packaging